Expo 2010 Monaco

 Monaco Real Estate

-Monaco real estate for sale was not offered at the 2010 WorldExpo, but the overall spirit of the luxury real estate market in Monaco was present and attracted the attention of many potential investors.
+Monaco real estate for sale was not part of the exhibition at the 2010 WorldExpo, but the overall spirit of the luxury real estate market in Monaco was present and attracted the attention of many potential investors.
 Real estate remains an important part of Monaco’s economy, architecture, and culture.
 Due to the limited space in the Principality, the property market consists mainly of luxury apartments and penthouses.
-Monaco real estate prices are one of the highest in the world; the price per square meter ranges from 35,000 EUR to over 100,000 EUR yet due to the high demand from a very diverse group of international buyers, the market continues to grow.
+Monaco property prices are one of the highest in the world; the price per square meter ranges from 40,000 EUR to over 100,000 EUR; yet due to the high demand from a very diverse group of international buyers, the market continues to grow.
 The Golden Square is the most sought after area of Monte Carlo for the UHNWIs seeking prestige, convenience, and investment security.